-OJ: Please insert the date 12 months after the date of entry into force of this Directive.
+^{} OJ: Please insert the date 12 months after the date of entry into force of this Directive.

-5. ESMA shall develop draft implementing technical standards to determine standard forms, templates and procedures for the notification or provision of information provided for in Article 7(2) and in Article 9(5).
+5. ESMA shall develop draft implementing technical standards to determine standard forms, templates and procedures for the notification or provision of information provided for in paragraph 2 of this Article and in Article 9(5).